-- a) Providing specific areas to accommodate the effects of industrial activities; - b) Providing a range of land suitable for different industrial activities, including landextensive activities; - c) Restricting the establishment of activities in industrial areas that may result in:
+- b) Providing a range of land suitable for different industrial activities, including landextensive activities; - c) Restricting the establishment of activities in industrial areas that may result in: - i.

-- i.
 Reverse sensitivity effects; or - ii.
 Inefficient use of industrial land or infrastructure.

 These policies are subject to appeal so are likely to change to some degree.
 The themes running through this policy framework reflect the NPS and are similar in many ways to the operative RPS.
-They also require provision for industrial activities.
-As assessed above, the proposed plan change gives effect to these documents and it is considered that it also gives effect to the proposed RPS.
+They also have a strong focus on reverse sensitivity issues and require specific provision for industrial activities.
+As assessed above, the proposed plan change gives effects to these documents and it is considered that it also gives effect to the proposed RPS.
+The use of the NCB and the associated provisions are also clearly anticipated by, and consistent with, the approach to reverse sensitivity in the proposed RPS.